-The cliffs are nesting walls for breeding birds in spring: kittiwakes, fulmars, guillemots, razorbills, and puffins.
+The cliffs are nesting walls for breeding birds in spring: puffins, kittiwakes, guillemots, fulmars and razorbills.
 But in late October there are no birds on the stack; it’s a remnant in isolation, jagged and thrashed at its base by enormous waves.
-Squatting above, at the cliff edge, is Cornelius O’Brien’s round-stone tower, signifying surveillance and control.
-From the boat we spy walkers along the cliffs, miniature figurines, like match-sticks.
+Squatting above, at the cliff edge, is Cornelius O’Brien’s round-stone tower.
+From the boat we spy walkers along the cliffs, miniature figurines.
 There are no guard rails past the information centre, just a path creeping along the brink.
-Many walkers stray from the track; inevitably there are slips, trips and jumps to sure-death on the rocks two hundred metres below.
-Boats patrol the cusp of rock and sea, searching for bodies, crews compelled to a task that has all the hallmarks of gothic, macabre and, of course, trauma.
-On this grey, dim day the cliffs are a trope for despair but also point to hope, for some clearing, joy and imagination in those of us keen to promote awareness of life worth living.
-Artists take photographs of the stack in the swell, the sloping grassed edge and the cliffs’ curvature, a spine sloping south, away, out of view.
-I record the boat’s engine but the wind in the microphone is so strong the throb sounds more like a weep.
+Many walkers stray from the track; inevitably there are slips, trips and jumps to sure-death.
+Boats patrol the cusp of rock and sea, searching for bodies.
+On this grey, dim day the cliffs loom in jagged patterning.
+Artists photograph the stack in the swell, the sloping grassed edge and the cliffs’ curvature, a spine sloping south, away, out of view.
+I record the boat’s engine but the wind in the microphone is so strong the throb sounds more like a whimper.

 The tumult of the sea eases as we return to the harbour at Doolin, the town renown for Irish music, boating and changeable weather.
-There are many signs erected promoting the Samaritans, in case anyone considering suicide might call them in their moment of choice.
-Choosing to die off these cliffs has spread like a rash, as if the fable of living trumpets a call to dying in flight, one that ends where all life began, in the sea.
+There are many signs erected promoting the Samaritans.
+Dying off these cliffs has spread like a rash, as if the fable of living trumpets a call to dying in flight, one that ends where all life began, in the sea.

 We leave Doolin, drive up over the Burren plateau all greyed in outcrops and walls, past Lisdoonvarna - the matchmaking festival town - down Corkscrew Hill, back to Ballyvaughan.
-I’m preoccupied with thoughts of staying alive and of how anyone considering, and completing, a cliff-jump demise would be bound to a prelude of unimaginable suffering and loneliness.
+I’m preoccupied with thoughts of staying alive.

 I finish my residency with two performances and an open studio, for students and staff, to bear witness to two months of process, reflection and art-making.
-I attempt to write an artist’s statement and come to understand that everything here has been about relationship: to myself, to the studio, to new friendships, to this extraordinary eclectic art college, to the place of the Burren, to art as a practice in daily living.
-And so I write a poetic thing that in itself is not quite formed, that’s obscure but also simple, like the act of recognizing that art comes from within and gives to others.
+I attempt to write an artist’s statement and come to understand that everything here has been about relationship: to myself, to the studio, to new friendships, to this extraordinary eclectic art college, to the place of the Burren, to art as a facet of practising living.
+And so I write a thing that in itself is not quite formed, that’s obscure but also simple; like understanding that art comes from within and gives to others.
 This understanding, and the performances, have acted as précis to an unknowing that’s been almost impossible to quantify in my eight weeks here.
 Moments of doubt and self-criticism, tiredness, displacement, anxiety and a slippery hold on imagination have frequently dashed ice water on my art-making.
 As on so many other slippery slopes, improvisation has revived me, called me into the present moment and allowed the forming of sounds, words and gestures to be catalysts for peace, creativity and change.
-If ever there’s a church, it’s within the veil of improvisation.
+If ever there’s a sense of the sacred, it’s within the veil of improvisation.

 Artist’s Statement, Open Studio BCA, November 7, 2018